t-koester/webstore/readme.md

 - FAQ Page
 - About US Page
 - Auto Select Product in Product Form
+- Auto Fetch Products from the db
+- Auto Fetch Product Info and Display it on the Info Page

 ## To Do:
+- Fix the Bugs on Display Products
-- Save Products in the DB and fetch it
+- ~~Save Products in the DB and fetch it~~
 - ~~Add a Newsletter Sign Up~~
 - ~~Setup a DB~~
 - ~~Add the Order Mechanism~~